-The following approach is applied in determining the forecast reliability gap period and the likely gap trading intervals:
+The following approach is applied where AEMO has identified a reliability gap in relation to a region in a financial year, in determining the forecast reliability gap period and the likely gap trading intervals for the purposes of clause 4A.B.2:

-- Months a forecast reliability gap is declared to exist in a month if the probability of lost load in that month exceeds 10%.
+• Monthly - a forecast reliability gap is declared to exist in a month if the probability of lost load in that month exceeds 10%.
 The months identified are then used to determine the start and end date of the forecast reliability gap period.
-AEMO applies a 'sense test' that could tighten the start- and end-dates of the forecast reliability gap period within the month, if all the risk in the simulations occurs in, say, the first or last week of the month. - Day-of-the-week within each month that meets the lost load threshold, weekdays are declared as being within the forecast reliability gap period.
-The weekends are declared as being within the forecast reliability gap period if the probability of lost load on weekends exceeds 10%.
-The day-of-the-week classification is used to describe the likely trading intervals of a shortfall.
+AEMO applies a 'sense test' that could tighten the start and end dates of the forecast reliability gap period within the month, if all the risk in the simulations occurs in, say, the first or last week of the month.